sprojexdevops/docker-practice/docker-commands.md

 ## list of all containers irrespective of the state
     docker ps -a

+## list only container IDs irrespective of the state
+    docker ps -a -q

 ## list of images available in the server
     docker images

+#### list only image IDs
+    docker images -q

 ## download or pull the image
     docker pull <image name>:<version>